4-4-0: American development

-Five years after new locomotive construction had begun at the West Point Foundry in the United States with the Best Friend of Charleston in 1831, the first 4-4-0 locomotive was designed by Henry R. Campbell, at the time the chief engineer for the Philadelphia, Germantown and Norristown Railway.
+Five years after new locomotive construction had begun at the West Point Foundry in the United States with the Best Friend of Charleston in 1831, the first 4-4-0 locomotive was designed by Henry R. Campbell, at the time the chief engineer for the Philadelphia, Germantown and Norristown Railroad.
 Campbell received a patent for the design in February 1836 and soon set to work building the first 4-4-0.

 At the time, Campbell's 4-4-0 was a giant among locomotives.
 Its cylinders had a 14 in bore with a 16 in piston stroke, it boasted 54 in driving wheels, could maintain 90 psi of steam pressure and weighed 12 ST. Campbell's locomotive was estimated to be able to pull a train of 450 ST at 15 mph on level track, outperforming the strongest of Baldwin's s in tractive effort by about 63%.
 However, the frame and driving gear of his locomotive proved to be too rigid for the railroads of the time, which caused Campbell's prototype to be derailment-prone.
 The most obvious cause was the lack of a weight equalizing system for the drivers.